monero-project/monero-site/_i18n/de/resources/user-guides/view_only.md

 Next, create your view-only wallet by typing `monero-wallet-cli --generate-from-view-key wallet-name`.
 The last argument will be your new wallet's file name.
 You will be prompted for `Standard address` and `View key` by the wallet.
 Paste in your original wallet's address and private (secret) view key.
 Next, enter and confirm a password for your new wallet.

 ### GUI: Creating a View-Only Wallet from an Existing Wallet File
-If you have access to the existing wallet, open your wallet and go to the `Settings` > `Wallet` page:
+If you have access to the existing wallet, open your wallet and go to `Settings` > `Wallet` > `Create a view-only wallet`:

 ![settings](png/view-only/settings.png)

-Click on `Create a view only wallet` > `Create wallet`.
 The view-only wallet file will be created within the same directory and using your current password.

-Optionally, double-click the `Success` windows to copy the message, then click `OK` to close it:
+Optionally, double-click the `Success` window to copy the message, then click `OK` to close it:

 ![Success](png/view-only/Success.png)